craftercms/docs/source/developers/projects/studio/api/aws/s3/post-upload.rst

   Make sure that the aws profile id to be used has been configured.

 .. important::
     This API is deprecated and provided only as a reference.
-Please see :studio_swagger_url:`#/aws/uploadItem` for the current version.
+Please see `uploadItem <../../../../../../_static/api/studio.html#tag/aws/operation/uploadItem>`_ for the current version.

 --------------------
 Resource Information